Stucco for Pizza Ovens: High-Heat Base Coat Recipe

 Building a backyard pizza oven is a rite of passage for many Southern California homeowners.
-While much attention is paid to the firebricks inside, the exterior shell often becomes an afterthought.
-However, applying the wrong stucco base coat to a structure that cycles between 60\u00b0F and 800\u00b0F is a recipe for disaster.
+While much attention is paid to the refractory firebricks inside the dome, the exterior stucco shell often becomes an afterthought.

-If your local supply yard is out of specific pre-bagged "scratch and brown" mixes, do not just grab a bag of standard concrete.
+Applying the wrong stucco base coat to a masonry structure that violently cycles between 60°F and 800°F is a recipe for disaster.
+If your local supply yard is out of specific pre-bagged pizza oven mixes, do not just grab a bag of standard concrete from a big-box store.
 This guide explains the chemistry required for a durable, heat-resistant exterior shell and how to mix your own base coat from scratch.

 1. The Physics: Why Standard Concrete Fails